 Birthplace of Heli & Cat Skiing

-The birth of heli-skiing took place in 1965 by Hans Gmoser, Canadian Mountain Holidays (CMH).
+The birth of heli-skiing took place in 1965 by Hans Gmoser, Canadian Mountain Holidays (CMH) in our Purcell mountains.
+Now, CMH has 10 alpine lodges in the region, plus two additional lodges in BC.
 While, cat-skiing was pioneered in 1975 by Allan and Brenda Drury, Selkirk Snowcat Skiing (formerly Selkirk Wilderness Skiing) is located in the small community of Meadow Creek (north of Nelson).
-Today, the Kootenays is home to 15 cat-ski and 20 heli-ski operators in the region.
+Today, Kootenay’s Powder Highway is home to 15 cat-ski and 20 heli-ski operators in the region.

 Vintage helicopter skiing with CMH Heli Skiing; photo courtesy of CMH